mwaylabs/mcap-cli/README.md

 ===
 - mcap is always needed
 - yo === yeoman global
-- <generator> at the moment we have to available choices "m" or "server" yo:m view yo:server endpoint
+- <% generator %> at the moment we have to available choices "m" or "server" yo:m view yo:server endpoint
-- <state> is optional client or server
+- <% state %> is optional client or server

 ##CLI
 ````